 b.
 Prepare Documentation

 c.
-Complete the Corporation Tax Return (CT600)
+Claim via Corporation Tax Return

 e.
-Seek Professional Advice
+Professional Input

 f.
-Monitor and Review
+Monitoring and Reviewing

 Section Q: Penalties and Appeals